MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/manage-operations.md

 **Application infrastructure.** Whether applications are running in [Azure Kubernetes Service](/azure/aks/tutorial-kubernetes-deploy-application), [App Service](/azure/app-service/), or hosted on web servers, the administrators in the Azure environment must manage the infrastructure running the applications including networking, platform services, and virtual machines.
 Application owners should use [Defender for Cloud](/azure/defender-for-cloud/concept-cloud-security-posture-management) to manage security posture and view alerts and recommendations for the deployed resources, and use Azure Policy Initiatives to meet the organization’s [compliance requirements](/azure/compliance/offerings/offering-dod-il2).

-[Connecting Defender for Cloud telemetry to Sentinel](/azure/sentinel/connect-defender-for-cloud) allows the security operations center (SOC) to have visibility across all cloud environments.
-It provides visibility to any [on-premises resources](/azure/architecture/hybrid/hybrid-security-monitoring) managed with [Azure Arc](/azure/azure-arc/overview) and connected via API, [Azure Monitor Agent](/azure/azure-monitor/agents/azure-monitor-agent-manage), or [Syslog Forwarder](/azure/sentinel/connect-log-forwarder).
+[Connecting Defender for Cloud telemetry to Sentinel](/azure/sentinel/connect-defender-for-cloud) allows your security operations center (SOC) to better protect cloud applications while maintaining their usual security workflow and automation procedures.
+It provides visibility to correlate events across the enterprise including cloud, any [on-premises resources](/azure/architecture/hybrid/hybrid-security-monitoring) managed with [Azure Arc](/azure/azure-arc/overview) and connected via API, [Azure Monitor Agent](/azure/azure-monitor/agents/azure-monitor-agent-manage), or [Syslog Forwarder](/azure/sentinel/connect-log-forwarder).

 **DevSecOps pipelines.** When you host applications in Azure, a [DevSecOps](/devops/devsecops/enable-devsecops-azure-github) pipeline deploys infrastructure resources and application code to Azure.
-The pipeline should integrate the app with the Azure AD tenant.
 Secondary tenant administrators are responsible for managing service principals automating code deployment.
-[Entra workload identities](https://www.microsoft.com/security/business/identity-access/microsoft-entra-workload-identities) premium helps secure service principals, periodically review existing access, and provide extra protections against leaked credentials.
+[Entra workload identities](https://www.microsoft.com/security/business/identity-access/microsoft-entra-workload-identities) premium helps secure service principals, periodically review existing access, and provide extra protections based on service principal risk.

 ## Identity Governance